-Fires raging alongside the Kenai River as we turn from spring to summer… Is this a flashback to last year?
-Nope.
+Fires raging alongside the Kenai River as we turn from spring to summer

 We are starting the 2015 fishing season off with a rerun of last year- fires and fish, fires and fish.
-Here we go again….
+Here we go again .
 The spring and early summer has seen uncommonly warm weather, and has made for some long hot fishy days- and unfortunately wildfires across the State of Alaska, including several on the Kenai Peninsula.

 The majority of the Kenai River opened June 11th, so we are wrapping up the second week of action on the Kenai.
 The Kasilof River got off to a great start in late May and early June with King Salmon catch rates noticeably higher than the past few years.